Red Lake Projects, Ontario

 Click to Enlarge

-The Bruce Channel deposit (BCD), located on Golcorp's Gold Eagle Mines property, is situated along the prolific Red Lake Trend.
+The Bruce Channel deposit (BCD) is situated along the prolific Red Lake Trend.
 The BCD is immediately southwest of Goldcorp's past-producing Cochenour-Willans Mine which produced approximately 1.2 million ounces of gold from 2 million tonnes of ore at a recovered grade of 18.5 grams gold per tonne.

-Gold Eagle Mines Ltd. (TSX: GEA) did over 85,000 metres of diamond drilling on the Bruce Channel deposit.
-The discovery is located approximately 800 metres beneath the shallow Bruce Channel waterway that separates McKenzie Island from the mainland.
-The current "footprint" of the BCD mineralized envelope is 1.45 kilometres vertically and horizontally, approximately 800 metres in a NE-SW direction and 450 metres in a NW-SE direction.
-Based on the exploration work done to date, there is an estimated 8-13 million ounces of gold in the Bruce Channel deposit and the mineralized envelope remains open in all directions.
+The Bruce Channel deposit is located approximately 800 metres beneath the shallow Bruce Channel waterway that separates McKenzie Island from the mainland.
+Based on exploration work done to date, there is an estimated 8-13 million ounces of gold in the Bruce Channel deposit and the mineralized envelope remains open in all directions.

 In May 2004, the Company added an integral claim block to its existing land package.
 This acreage is situated in the middle of the held ground and now allows the Company to continue to follow another mile strike length of the known McAndrew geological trend.